 I always have, and always will, call myself a dancer.
-Whatever my canvas, I bring a dancer’s sensibility, familiarity with limited resources, and inexhaustible enthusiasm for practice.
+Whatever my canvas, I bring a dancer’s knack for creating newness from limited resources, and inexhaustible enthusiasm for practice.

 As my studies progressed and I explored other dance forms, I was excited by the creative flexibility of Modern Dance.
-After graduating high school, I set off for the University of Utah Department of Modern Dance.
-Immersing myself in a new discipline, I found that my love of dancing was strong, but my love of performing was fading.
+After graduating high school, I joined the University of Utah Department of Modern Dance.
+Immersing myself in a new discipline, I found that my love of movement was strong, but my love of performance culture was fading.
 I believe that the joy of dance comes from feeling it, doing it, not watching it.

 As an artist, I changed my focus from my medium to my mission.
-I ventured beyond dance, into clothing, footwear, and business to share dance experiences with others.
-I began designing, building, and sharing my products.
-I found an unbelievable enthusiasm for these curious objects and started to wonder if this success could be repeated and amplified.
+I moved beyond dance, into clothing, footwear, and business to share new experiences with others.
+I began designing, building, and sharing my products and was floored by my consumers’ enthusiasm and willingness to explore.

-I wanted to grow beyond my intuitive understanding of business strategy so I chose to pursue an MBA at Cornell University.
-I not only learned the building blocks of business, but I had to opportunity to apply them as Director of Business Development for the student-run consulting firm BRConsulting and as a Strategy Intern at SYPartners, a brand and culture consulting company.
+I wanted to grow beyond my intuitive understanding of business so I chose to pursue an MBA at Cornell University.
+I merged my business instincts with a solid foundation in theory and applied both as Director of Business Development for the student-run consulting firm BRConsulting and as a Strategy Intern at SYPartners, a brand and culture consulting company.

 Reach me at email@example.com.